-2019-20 AP Course Audit: What You’ll Need to Do
+2020-21 AP Course Audit: What You’ll Need to Do

-If you’re teaching a new AP U.S. History course in 2019-20, you’ll need to:
+If you’re teaching an AP U.S. History course for the first time in 2020-21, you’ll need to submit two items:

-- Submit a subject-specific AP Course Audit Form
+- A subject-specific AP Course Audit form

-- Download the AP U.S. History unit guide
+- adopt the AP unit guides

 Getting to the Know AP U.S. History Course

 The key document for each AP course is the course and exam description.
-Start by reviewing it to understand the objectives and expectations of the AP course and exam.
+Start by reviewing it to understand the objectives and expectations of the course and exam.

 Your course must fulfill these requirements.

-- The course provides opportunities to deepen student understanding of the required content outlined in each of the units described in the course and exam description.
+- The course provides opportunities to develop student understanding of the required content outlined in each of the units described in the course and exam description.